kore4lyf/notes/wordpress/wordpress-plugin-course-udemy.md

 **index.php**:

-It ensures that no one will be able to list the plugin directly vie the URL.
+It ensures that no one will be able to list the plugin directly view the URL.

 ```php
 <?php